rerock/Clustering_Netflix/README.md

-## Background
+### Goal: To understand the analytics edge of recommendation systerms

+#### Application 1: Netflix
-- <b>Goal: </b>How to offer customers accurate movie recommendations based on a customers's own perferences and viewing history?
+How to offer customers accurate movie recommendations based on a customers's own perferences and viewing history?

 - <b>Available Data: </b>
   - movie's ranking from all users in the database